 This is untrue.

-Cats do not think of the future as you or I would.
+Cats do not think of the future or past as you or I would.
 They don’t know they are missing anything.
 Cats and other animals are more focused on the now instead of the past or future.
 They are concerned with their comforts, their stomachs, their safety, and whatever random instinct is triggered at that moment.

 I have never seen a cat miss not getting pregnant.
 I have never seen a male cat feel ‘less’ because of the lack of testicles.
 In fact, I find their confidence grows exponentially now that those pesky hormones are gone!
 I have personally witnessed two very skittish male cats overcome their shyness and accept pets for the first time from strangers after being fixed.
 Before being fixed, they were scared of their own shadows.